OSINT-for-Ukraine/groupint/README.md

 2. Python 3.11

 3. Poetry to install python dependencies and set up your virtual environment

+4. Gephi and relevant extensions to visualize data (Clustering cateroy) and Neo4J plugin (for importing data)

 ###  Clone project and start the containers (docker compose or docker-compose)